-Day 6 - AUMONT AUMONT - NASBINALS (26.5 km -7 and a half hour walk).
+Day 6 - AUMONT - NASBINALS (24 km - 6.30-hour walk).
 Having conquered the granite Margeride, you arrive at the volcanic Aubrac!
 You will leave Aumont to discover Peyre country.
 Passing through an alternating landscape of woods and farming centers, you will see the small villages of Chaze de Peyre and Lasbros, as well as the first spurs of the Aubrac Mountains.
 As you climb up into the heights of the mountain, you will notice the thinning of the forest and the vast grazing fields that stretch out to replace it.
 Here, the path is called "draille" and is lined with short, stone walls which lead the flocks during transhumance.
 Crossing this vast landscape you will see enormous stone boulders, which complicate the flow of the streams.
 Their paths turn into looping mazes and finally end in small lakes or peat-bogs.
 Though never monotonous, Aubrac is a vast, solitary region that you will either love or hate.
 But regardless of the impression it leaves on you, it will be one which will remain for the rest of your life!
 You will cross through a few villages, such as Rieutort, that haven't changed for centuries.
 Next to the communal oven and two drinking troughs lies a portico which was used to shoe oxen.
-A few kilometers more and you will cross Le Bès River on an ancient bridge topped by a cross, then arrive in Nasbinals, with its lovely Romanesque church dating back to the 11th century.
-Half-board accommodation in a 2-star hotel
+A few kilometers more and you will leave the way to go to the hotel.
+Dinner, lodging and breakfast in a 2-star hotel at about 2 km from the village of Nasbinals

-Day 7 - NASBINALS - SAINT CHELY D'AUBRAC (17 km - 4 and a half hour walk).
-You will continue your trek across Aubrac.
+Day 7 - NASBINALS - SAINT CHELY D'AUBRAC (20 km -5.30-hour walk).
+You will walk to Nasbinals, with its lovely Romanesque church dating back to the 11th century and will continue your walk across Aubrac.
 This entire stretch was, at the beginning of the Middle-Ages, covered by thick forests and infested by wolves and bandits, making the route feared by pilgrims.
 On top of the crawling dangers in the forest darkness, they also had to face rough snow storms during winter.
 But they urged on, compelled by the nearing refuge of Aubrac and its hospital.
 The village of Aubrac has been built up around two square towers, wonderfully lost in an immense and monotone landscape.
-The remains of the Dômerie, which include only the church and the Tower of the English, was built by Adalard, viscount of the Flandres, after he had been attacked by bandits and lost in a snow storm.
+The remains of the Dômerie, which include only the church and the

+Tower of the English, was built by Adalard, viscount of the Flandres, after he had been attacked by bandits and lost in a snow storm.
 You will then begin the long walk down to the Lot Valley.
 You will cross the hamlet of Belvezet and its volcanic "neck", a rocky peak on which you will find the remains of a château.
 You will arrive finally in Saint Chély d'Aubrac, a cosy little village nestling in a green valley.
-Half-board accommodation in a 2-star hotel
+Dinner, lodging and breakfast in a 3-star hotel